 The screenshot shows the dark theme for the Tutanota web client.
 Click on Sign-up to register an anonymous email account with Tutanota.
 Then the sign up page is being displayed like this:

 Enter your preferred anonymous email address.
 Obviously, you should not choose the standard firstname.lastname@ as an address if you want the email address to be truly anonymous.
 You can also choose the domain by clicking on the three-dot button to the top right corner.
 Tutanota offers the following domains: tutanota.com, tutanota.de, tutamail.com, tuta.io, and keemail.me.

 When entering a password, please choose a strong one and write it down somewhere safe.
 Also make sure to write down your recovery code.
-This new feature enables you to reset your account yourself in case you loose your password.
-We at Tutanota have no means to reset your password for security reasons: We have to make sure that no one, not even we, can hijack your secure email account.
+This new feature enables you to reset your anonymous email account yourself in case you loose your password.
+We at Tutanota have no means to reset your password for security reasons: We have to make sure that no one, not even we, can hijack your anonymous email account.